-Therefore, below, I have listed some of the situations that should allow you to move up to the net and what kind of shots to use to put yourself in advantage for the next shot:
+Therefore, below, I have listed some of the situations that should allow you to move up to the net and what kind of shots to play to put yourself in an advantage for the next shot:

 1. When your opponent’s serve return is slow and high over the net.

 Even if you don’t like to serve and volley you should step inside the baseline and attack your opponent’s weak wing.
 Don’t be passive when facing a weak return!

 2. When you have a powerful serve and know the returner will have trouble with it.